Which Wich?: Business

 Which Wich is known for its ordering system, in which customers use red Sharpie markers to mark up pre-printed menus on sandwich bags.
 They select a sandwich from 10 categories, then choose the bread, cheese, spreads, and toppings.
 There are other extra options such as double meat, double cheese, bacon, and avocado.
 The menus have a wide variety of options which besides the aforementioned extras are all free.
 The sandwiches are then prepared, and delivered in the personalized sandwich bags.
 Guests are encouraged to draw on their bags and hang their "artwork" on the community wall.

 Which Wich sells customizable submarine sandwiches it calls "Wiches".
 There are ten categories and 60 topping options.
 Sandwiches come in regular (7-inch), large (10.5-inch), super (14-inch), spinach wraps, and lettucewiches sizes.

-Seasonal Wiches

-Which Wich offers seasonal "wiches" that remain on the menu for around 3 months.
-If the "limited" sandwich proves popular, then it could be incorporated into the main menu.

 Growth

 In 2007, the chain ranked as the fastest-growing restaurant chain concept with 50 operating stores or fewer, opening nine locations during a four-month period at the beginning of the year.
 In 2009, the chain ranked as the sixth-fastest-growing concept in the industry, according to restaurantchains.net.

 In 2013, the chain opened locations in Mexico City, Panama City, and Dubai.
 In 2015, the chain opened three locations in Guatemala City.
+They have since closed.

 In 2018, the chain opened its first location in the UK with a store in London.
 At this time there was an expectation of opening ten additional stores throughout the UK by 2022, and growing to a total of 100 by 2028.